yegor256/blog/_drafts/stream.md

 book: elegant-objects 2.9
 ---

-It's not just about `InputSteam`, but this class is a good example of a bad design.
+It's not just about `InputSteam`, this class is a good example of a bad design.
 I'm talking about three overloaded methods `read()`.
 I've mentioned this problem in Section 2.9 of [Elegant Objects](/elegant-objects.html).
-In a few words, I strongly believe that interfaces must be "functionality poor".
+In a few words, I strongly believe that interfaces must be "functionality poor."
 `InputStream` should have been an interface in the first place and it should have had a single method `read(byte[])`.
-Then, if its authors wanted to give us extra functionality, they should have been created supplementary "smart" classes.
+Then if its authors wanted to give us extra functionality, they should have created supplementary "smart" classes.

 <!--more-->